smn06/Predict-the-Collision-and-Save-the-Earth/README.md

 ```

 ## About the Dataset
 The official dataset is from NASA's official website https://cneos.jpl.nasa.gov/ca/ .
 And the modified version of this dataset is available on Kaggle.
 Link : https://www.kaggle.com/datasets/sameepvani/nasa-nearest-earth-objects
+The dataset consists of 90837 rows and 10 columns.
 ## Overview
 - The whole implemented program can be found at notebook folder.
 - Used models can be found in models folder.